A note on cubic fourfolds containing several planes: Abstract

 \section{Abstract}

-We study the geometry, Hodge theory and derived category of cubic fourfolds containing multiple planes and their associated twisted K3 surfaces.
+We study the geometry, Hodge theory and derived category of cubic fourfolds containing several planes and their associated twisted K3 surfaces.
 We focus on the case of two planes intersecting along a line.